The setting

 Back on the ground, you download the data and start sifting through the photos on your laptop.
 Yes!
 You got some good ones.
 Two types of monkey, a tree frog, 20 types of birds, five small mammals … this survey is off to a great start.

 And then your jaw drops in surprise.
 You’ve found something new.
-What is it?!
+What is it?
 This animal wasn’t supposed to be here!
-It wasn’t in any of the field guides you read.
-Have you and the team just discovered a new species?
-It is a thrilling moment.
-You gather everyone around the laptop to have a look at this fantastic creature.
+It wasn’t in any of the field guides you read and it’s not something you recognize from the local museum collection.

 Use these questions to help guide your imagination: